GuySie/ha-meural/README.md

 **Note 1:** This integration does not yet support NETGEAR's two-step verification method of logging in.
 Please use the standard login and password method to use this integration.

-**Note 2:** If you are upgrading from a version of HA-meural prior to v1.0.0, you have to delete this integration in *Configuration*, *Devices & Services*, *Integrations*, and then re-add it to log in again.
+**Note 2:** If you are upgrading from a version of HA-meural prior to v1.0.0, you have to delete this integration in *Settings*, *Devices & Services*, *Integrations*, and then re-add it to log in again.
 This will set up the new configuration entries.
 Prior to v1.0.0 your Canvas devices would become unavailable once the authentication token expires, but from v1.0.0 onwards it will detect when this happens and re-authenticate automatically.

 ## Integration
 The integration supports built-in media player service calls to pause, play, play a specific item or playlist/album, go to the next/previous track (artwork), select a source (playlist/album), set shuffle mode, and turn on or turn off.